Interpreting nKPI data

 From December 2015 onwards, organisations funded by the Northern Territory Government changed the way in which data were extracted so that only tests or measurements conducted at the reporting organisation were counted.

-Variations between CIS
+Variations between clinical information system

 • The PI09 smoking status recorded and PI10 smoking status result indicators specify that if a record does not have an assessment date assigned within the CIS, the record should be treated as current (that is, as having been updated within the previous 24 months).
 Whether the CIS capture all results or only those results updated within the previous 24 months varies between CIS.
 In particular, in June 2021, some CIS modified the inclusions for these indicators.
 The full impact of this has not been quantified but resulted in large decreases for some organisations between December 2020 and June 2021.